One-Stop Wizard to Copy Boot Drive to New Drive or SSD(Bootable)

 Switch Boot Drive

-• If your target disk has a different partition style as the source disk, and it's GPT, please change Legacy BIOS to UEFI, and vice versa.
+• If your target disk has a different partition style than the source disk, and its GPT, please change Legacy BIOS to UEFI, and vice versa.

 • Don’t format the older boot disk until your computer can boot from the new drive.